 - Neurological Problems.
 When I rupture because of a middle ear infection, affected dogs may develop neurological symptoms.
 You see, the middle ear hosts several facial and sympathetic nerves, so when bad things happen there, paralysis of the facial nerves may occur causing the dog’s face and mouth on the same side to appear droopy, the appearance of the dog’s third eyelid and the inability to blink.
 When the inner ear is affected too, affected dogs may start showing balance-related symptoms such as staggering, walking in circles, nystagmus, involuntary eye movements, and lack of coordination.

-When I am ruptured, it’s very important that dog owners do not try to self-treat at home as using ear medications can cause future damage to me.
-There are very few products that are safe (and not ototoxic) to use in a ruptured eardrum.
-This is why, vets thoroughly check me out before prescribing ear drops.
-If you suspect I have ruptured, see your vet as he can only assess whether I am still intact or not, courtesy of the handy otoscope and other helpful tests.
+If you suspect I have ruptured, see your vet as he/she can only assess whether I am still intact or not, courtesy of the handy otoscope and other helpful tests.
 The good news is that, if I am truly ruptured, I have the ability to repair myself.
-Indeed, according to veterinarian Ernest Ward, I may heal within 3 to 5 weeks and if there is a middle ear infection, medications may be needed for 4 to 6 weeks.
+Indeed, according to veterinarian Ernest Ward, I may heal within 3 to 5 weeks, and if there is a middle ear infection, medications may be needed for 4 to 6 weeks.

 As seen, I am quite an important membrane that plays a big role in keeping your dog’s ears healthy and your dog responsive to surrounding sounds.
 So make sure to keep me in good shape.
 Don’t expose your dog to loud noises, don’t stick things in your dog’s ears and avoid using ear drops without seeing your vet first.
 Your dog and me will thank you!